Real Estate and Design Tips

 ![]() A new year can be a great way to reflect and refresh.
 I stopped making resolutions about two years ago.
 It was a rough year and a 'resolution' wasn't going to get me through what I had to face.
 A friend told me I need to find a 'word of the year.'
 After much soul searching I found my word, Strong!
 The next year I took it a step further and infused my year with courage.
 I was starting my new business and needed a lot of internal chanting to get me through marketing and networking.
 So much so, toward the end of the year I changed it to fierce!
 This year I took a bit longer to find my word, but when I saw it on my verse of the day it was like a breath of fresh air.
 Ask.
 It fits so well into every aspect of my life.
 I really want to stop and engage more with others.
 What better way to do that then to ask questions!
 To truly get to know someone they must also know you.
 So I am going to share with you 10 things that you may not know about me.
 1. I was born and raised in New Orleans.
 My grandparents had a small house on Robert E Lee and Elysian Fields, an upstairs/downstairs duplex.
 My mother was a teenager at that house and would eventually move her family into the top duplex.
 There I spent my childhood.
 I rode the public bus home from school starting in 6th grade.
 I am a city girl!
 My aunt and uncle, and all of my cousins still live there.
 My brother and his family, and my mother live just outside the city.
 Yes, I am the only one that has not moved back.
 Geaux Saints!

 ![]() Six weeks for a makeover seems long enough until you start the project.
 If you had someone working around the clock in the room, 6 weeks is easily a good estimate.
 For some of us, that's only a handful of Sundays to truly makeover a room.
 The great thing about setting a date and a timeline for a makeover is the planning.
 Not to mention the One Room Challenge by Linda and House Beautiful and all the participants always encouraging you to succeed!
 Planning out the room and the materials allows for lots of research for the right piece.
 Then executing in steps, gives you time to reflect on your next move, and the need to change it;) Here is the room before and the plan. ![]() It has been a busy two weeks of DIY projects for the One Room Challenge with Calling it Home and House Beautiful.
 To catch you up on the previous weeks and the plan for the space here is Week 1 and Week 2 blog post for your review.
 Since everyone loves a good, EASY, DIY project.
 I thought I would share the two I tackled for the one room challenge. ![]() The first DIY project was the pipe curtain rod.
 I pinned a couple to Pinterest because the idea of not having the break in the rod, the size I want at a reasonable price is just to awesome to pass up!
 Curtains should be about 12 inches around the window on each side and top.
 The length of the curtains should puddle or touch the floor.
 Here is the Pinterest post I followed, it is very informative and easy to follow from Designer Trapped! ![]() We have arrived to Week 3 of the One Room Challenge with Calling it Home and House Beautiful.
 Halfway there!
 The holiday weekend took precedent over my DIY projects, so I will have busy weekends in my future.
 To catch you up on the previous weeks and the plan for the space here is Week 1 and Week 2 blog post for your review.
 As an athletic trainer, I knew there was a time in an athlete's recovery from injury they would plateau in their rehab.
 I was prepared to encourage an athlete to keep them moving forward.
 We would focus on evaluating the progress made and then reaching the goals.
 The same can be said about design makeovers.
 There is a plateau during the project, the hump day of the process, that can steal your momentum.
 I think the other One Room Challenge participants would agree we are there!
-So I am tackling the small things and focusing on the goals to gain momentum.
-We are on week 2 of our journey to a redesigned living room.
-I am a guest participant in the One Room Challenge presented by Calling It Home and House Beautiful.
-It happens twice a year once, Fall and Spring.
-There are 20 featured designers and bloggers who present their room makeovers over a 6 week period.
-You are able to see the progress every Wednesday and on Thursday the guest participants join in for the fun!
-You can view the progress on all the rooms by visiting the link, and following the hashtag, #oneroomchallenge.
+So I am tackling the small things and focusing on the goals to gain momentum. |

 Archives